pabarnard/data-structures-and-algorithms-lectures/14-graphs.md

 DFS prioritizes paths, while BFS prioritizes levels.
 BFS will be better for unweighted graphs, while DFS is best for weighted graphs.

+## Cycles and detecting them

+### Method I: Depth-first search

+### Method II: Union-find

+### Method III: Topological sort

 ## Shortest path
-When you need to find the shortest path between two nodes, there are many algorithms out there.
+When you need to find the shortest path between two nodes - or for all pairs of nodes, there are many algorithms out there.
 The graph's type - weighted (including possibly negative weights) vs. unweighted and directed vs. undirected - and the goal of the problem play a major role in determining which algorithm works best.

 ### Dijkstra's algorithm
 One algorithm that's popular for weighted graphs - whether directed or not - is Dijkstra's algorithm.  **Dijkstra's algorithm** is used to calculate the shortest distance to all nodes from a specific one.
+This kind of problem is a Single-Source Shortest Path (SSSP) algorithm.

 The algorithm requires two data structures: a priority queue where the smallest value is the one to be popped first and a set to hold all the nodes we have not visited yet.